 To assess this degree of conformity, we develop various metrics such as

-Aistleitner Matthias, Fölker Marianne and Kapeller Jakob (2016): Die Macht der Wissenschaftsstatistik und die Entwicklung der Ökonomie.
+Aistleitner Matthias, Fölker Marianne and Kapeller Jakob (2016): Die Macht der Wissenschaftsstatistik und die Entwicklung der Ökonomie, opens an external URL in a new window.
 Schmollers Jahrbuch, 135: 111-132.
 Also availvable as: ICAE Working Paper Nr.
-33.
+33, opens a file.

-Aistleitner Matthias, Kapeller Jakob and Steinerberger Stefan (2016): The Power of Scientometrics and the Development of Economics.
+Aistleitner Matthias, Kapeller Jakob and Steinerberger Stefan (2016): The Power of Scientometrics and the Development of Economics, opens a file in a new window.
 Working Paper Series, Nr.
 46. ICAE Linz.

 This project is funded by the Institute for New Economic Thinking (INET)